COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Term2WeeklyLogs.md

 ---
 ### **Collaboration Highlights**
+- Backend & Frontend Sync: The implementation of Thumbnails (#314) and Table Initialization (#323) required close collaboration to ensure the API endpoints met the exact needs of the React frontend.
+- AI Integration: The AI Ranking implementation (#324) involved connecting the backend GeminiRanker logic with the frontend display, requiring coordination between Sami and Kevin to ensure data structures matched.

 ### **Things to Work On / Reflection**
+- Log Management: With the new logging system in place (#325), we need to ensure we are actually monitoring these logs during development to catch silent failures.
+- Testing AI Features: Now that AI Rankings are live, we need to manually verify the quality of the scores across different types of projects to ensure the prompts are effective.

 ### **Peer Evaluations**
 | Reviewer | Reviewee | Focus Area |